-If you later decide to remove your reply, open the comment, right-click on your reply, and click Delete.
+If later decide to remove your reply, right-click it, and click Delete.

 For more information, see Reply to comments in Acrobat Help.

-If you’re asked to approve a PDF, you receive an email message that provides step-by-step instructions.
-At the top of the PDF, use options in the Stamps tool and the document message bar to approve or reject the document.
+If you’re asked to approve a PDF, you receive an e-mail message that provides step-by-step instructions.
+At the top of the PDF, use options in the Stamps palette and the document message bar to approve or reject the document.

 For more information, see Participate in an approval workflow in Acrobat Help.

-Only Acrobat DC users with multi-byte versions of Acrobat DC can start an approval workflow.
-However, Acrobat Reader DC users with any language version can approve or reject a PDF.
+Only Acrobat users with multi-byte versions of Acrobat can start an approval workflow.
+However, Reader users with any language version can approve or reject a PDF.

 To track a document review or view the status of a review, choose View > Tracker.
 The Tracker shows who has joined a review and how many comments each person has published.